01

-The implementation work is rarely just a checkout button.
-It includes invoice creation, payment status logic, webhook handling, provider boundaries, treasury routing, reporting and exception processes.
+The work is not only a checkout or provider connection.
+It includes status logic, references, event handling, provider boundaries, reconciliation records, exception paths and operating handover.

 Capabilities